 - Most beans

-Yoga for Pacifying Pitta
+Yoga for Balancing Pitta Dosha

-Postures for Pacifying Pitta
+Postures for Pacifying Pitta Dosha

-Mantra and Meditation for Pitta
+Mantra and Meditation for Pitta Dosha

-Here’s to channelling Pitta for the good of our community.
+Here’s to channelling Pitta Dosha for the good of our community.
 We’ll really need Pitta’s clear strategizing and effective follow through as we come out of our current global predicament.

 Ayurvedic Yoga with Akhanda Yoga Online